-A year of experience is required working in an agency practicing expressive arts therapy with clients under the supervision of a CIIS faculty member who is both a licensed mental health professional and an expressive or creative arts therapist.
+A year of experience (a total of three semesters) is required working in an agency practicing expressive arts therapy with clients under the supervision of a CIIS faculty member who is both a licensed mental health professional and an expressive or creative arts therapist.

 California MFT Requirements

-All students are required to complete forty-five hours of individual psychotherapy with a mental health professional who is also an expressive or creative arts therapist.
+All students are required to complete fifty hours of individual psychotherapy with a mental health professional who is also an expressive or creative arts therapist.
+The cost of personal psychotherapy is not included in tuition costs and these fifty hours must be completed before advancing to practicum.
 The program maintains a therapist referral book.